8lliotzhang/Santa-Shield/README.md

 TODO - Limit to 2 interceptors in the air at any time from an airbase.
 TODO - open stores letting you buy more planes.
 #### XXX ?? - v0.0.3 - 'Republic'
+- finally fixed rotations for the last time. fingers crossed! knock on wood!
+- fixed(?) the game not checking for mouse clicks when bomber spawn loop running? something weird was happening, I made a change, something weird stopped happening.
+-  number of interceptors in air now limited to 2 from each base.

+TODO - upgrade bases: +1 max fighter for 3 TP.
+TODO - more randomness in enemy variables
+TODO - airbases as valid military targets, repairing hp (can't repair base though)

+Fun fact: offscreen I've drafted the UI!
+TODO - implement AI changes (may take awhile)

+TODO - make look cool with UI!

+TODO - fighter turn around time
 #### XXX ?? - v0.0.4 - 'Starfighter'